dankctb/GPUNetBench/SM2SM/ONE2ONE/README.md

 # SM2SM Communication One‑to‑One Benchmark

-This experiment measures the **bandwidth** and **latency** of SM→SM communication within a GPC on an NVIDIA H100 GPU.
+This benchmark measures the **bandwidth** and **latency** of SM→SM communication within a GPC on an NVIDIA H100 GPU.
 It leverages two H100‑specific features:

 - **Distributed Shared Memory (DSM)**
 - **Thread‑Block Clusters** (with a fixed cluster size of 16 that is guaranteed to reside on one GPC)